TomLXXVI/pyberryplc-platform/README.md

 `multi_axis.py` defines the abstract `MotionProfile` class and its concrete implementations, `TrapezoidalProfile` and `SCurvedProfile`, enabling you to specify motion profiles for stepper motors.

-`trajectory.py` contains everything needed to execute three-dimensional trajectories with three synchronized stepper motors (X, Y and Z axes) and minimized path deviations.
+`trajectory.py` contains everything needed to execute two- or three-dimensional trajectories with two or three synchronized stepper motors (X, Y and Z axes) and minimized path deviations.
 The key class is `TrajectoryPlanner`, which takes a series of $(x, y, z)$ points representing the start and end of each trajectory segment.
 The result is a `Trajectory` object —a list of `Segment` objects, each containing motion profiles and rotation directions for the axes, allowing you